-The compensation cap is also used in valuation calculations required under Sections 179 and 143 of the Pensions Act 2004.
-You can find out more about how it’s applied under these sections in Valuation guidance.
+The compensation cap was also used in valuation calculations required under Sections 179 and 143 of the Pensions Act 2004.
+You can find out more about how it was applied under these sections in valuation guidance.

 Compensation cap changes

-From 1 April each year, the compensation cap is reviewed to reflect the increase in the general level of earnings in Great Britain since the previous tax year.
-The cap also varies with the scheme member's age last birthday.
+From 1 April each year, the compensation cap was reviewed to reflect the increase in the general level of earnings in Great Britain since the previous tax year.
+The cap also varied with the scheme member's age last birthday.

 - from 1 April 2020 up to and including 31 March 2021

 - from 1 April 2019 up to and including 31 March 2020